flexera-public/policy_templates/compliance/policy_update_notification/README.md

 # Policy Update Notification

+## Deprecated

+This policy is no longer being updated.
+The [Flexera Automation Outdated Applied Policies](https://github.com/flexera-public/policy_templates/tree/master/automation/flexera/outdated_applied_policies/) policy has superseded this one and includes significantly more functionality.

 ## What It Does

 This Policy Template scans all applied policies in a Flexera account and finds ones that are using an outdated version of a policy template from the Flexera catalog.
 An incident is raised, and optionally an email is sent, containing a list of these outdated applied policies.